Muath4/DSND-Capstone-project---Dog-Breed/README.md

 # Dog Breed Classifier
-This is the repo of Dog breed classifier project in Udacity ML Nanodegree.
+This is the repo of Dog breed classifier project in Udacity DS Nanodegree.

 ## Project Overview
 The goal of the project is to build a machine learning model to process real-world, user-supplied images.
 The algorithm has to perform two tasks: